axcert/react-tailwind-confirm-box/README.md

-# React Tailwind Confirm Box By Axcertro
+# React Tailwind Confirmation Box By Axcertro (BETA)

 React Tailwind Confirm Box is a sleek, easy-to-use modal component built with React, TypeScript, and TailwindCSS, designed to deliver beautiful transitions and a seamless user experience.
 It's fully customizable, allowing for a variety of themes including Delete Confirmation, Action Confirmation, and Custom Confirmation.
 Whether you're looking to enhance the user interface of your web application with dynamic, responsive modals, or need a reliable solution for confirmations, React Tailwind Confirm Box has you covered.